The 18 Best Pipedrive Alternatives for Your Business in 2026

 Pros and cons

-✓ Comprehensive free plan supporting up to 10 users
+✓ Generous free plan supporting up to 10 users

-✓ Built-in marketing automation tools with visual campaign builder
+✓ Built-in marketing automation with visual campaign builder

 ✓ Social media integration for multi-channel engagement